Understanding Operating System Operations: Key Concepts & Functions

 When multiple processes run simultaneously, they need to share data.
 The OS provides synchronization mechanisms to prevent conflicts and ensure proper coordination.
 These include:

 For effective collaboration, processes must exchange information.
-The computer system operation in the OS facilitates this through a fixed memory space accessible by multiple processes for fast and direct data sharing and the message passing method, where processes send and receive messages to exchange data.
+The computer system operation in the OS facilitates this through:

 2. Device Management in Operating Systems